USS Morton: History

 After a training cruise in the Caribbean, she proceeded to the West Coast, arriving NS San Diego, Calif., 20 October 1959.
 She deployed to the western Pacific in January 1960, participated in Operation Blue Star, a joint Navy, Marine, Air Force amphibious operation in March, and made a special "People-to-People" visit to Bombay, India, before returning to the West Coast 31 May.
 Departing San Diego 3 April, she reported for one month's duty in the Formosa Patrol, during which time she participated in Operation Handclasp, carrying food, medicine, and clothing to the less fortunate people of free China.
 She returned to San Diego 28 September 1961, and continued operations off the West Coast, until sailing 13 November 1962 for another WestPac deployment.
 Following duty with the Formosa Patrol, and operations off Japan, she steamed home, arriving San Diego 15 June 1963.

 Morton continued operations off the West Coast until August 1964, when she steamed to the South China Sea and patrolled off South Vietnam.
 On 11 September 1964, approximately one month after the Gulf of Tonkin Incident, the Director of the Naval Security Group, Pacific (DIRNAVSECGRUPAC) informed the Director of the National Security Agency of plans for an intercept team, SIGAD USN-467P, to be aboard the Morton.
 The DESOTO patrol, part of Operation 34A, was conducted by the USS Morton and the USS Richard S. Edwards approximately one month after the Gulf of Tonkin incident.
-She spent the next several months screening aircraft carriers after the Gulf of Tonkin Incident before returning to the West Coast 6 February 1965.
+She spent the next several months screening aircraft carriers before returning to the West Coast 6 February 1965.

-Arriving off South Vietnam in April 1966 the destroyer shelled Vietcong supply points and encampments for the next 4 months.
+Arriving off South Vietnam in April 1966 the destroyer shelled Vietcong supply points and encampments for the next four months.
 After a short break, Morton began Sea Dragon operations off North Vietnam in May 1967.
 During these raids, she targeted enemy coast defense sites and radar installations and interdicted barge traffic along the coast.
 Morton also provided gunfire support for the 12th Marine Regiment near the DMZ before returning to San Diego 3 November.